junior-vs/machado-assis-oraculo-rag/README.md

 # Machado Oráculo

 A modular Retrieval-Augmented Generation (RAG) system with automatic query correction, powered by LangChain and LangGraph.
-Answers literary questions about Machado de Assis' masterpiece "Memórias Póstumas de Brás Cubas" with intelligent document grading and query refinement.
+Answers literary questions about Machado de Assis' masterpiece "Dom Casmurro" with intelligent document grading and query refinement.

 ## Features